EXHIBITIONS WRITING PRESS ABOUT NEWS CV

-Jen holds a Master of Fine Arts (Research) with first class honours from the Victorian College of the Arts, University of Melbourne, a Bachelor of Fine Arts with first class honours from MADA, Monash University and a Bachelor of Arts with high distinction from Victoria University of Wellington, NZ.
+Valender is a resident artist at the Australian Centre for the Moving Image (ACMI) and holds a Master of Fine Arts (Research) with first class honours from the Victorian College of the Arts, University of Melbourne; a Bachelor of Fine Arts with first class honours from MADA, Monash University; and a Bachelor of Arts in Sociology and Anthropology with high distinction from Victoria University of Wellington, New Zealand.

 As an uninvited guest on First Nations territory, I acknowledge the traditional owners and custodians of the land and waterways on which I have the privilege to live, research and create.
 Specifically, the Yalukit Willam clan of Euro-Yroke country, known as the coastal tribe of the Boon Wurrung and Wurundjeri people of the Kulin Nations.
 I pay respect to all Traditional Owners and Elders past and present.